ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 And here GraphQL comes into play.
 The point is that it has an implementation of a contract like that out of the box.
 It's called "schema" there.
 It's not possible to generate or receive data that doesn't correspond to the schema.
 That means smoke testing is enough here to make sure the integration works.
 And these tests are much cheaper.

 This is not the only thing GraphQL solves out of the box.
 The schema is actually a set of all possible fields connected with each other.
 All the charm of GraphQL is that a receiving process can specify **only those** data it needs, no less no more.
-And for all of that there is **only one** endpoint instead of a forest REST endpoints with weird names.
+And for all of that, there is **only one** endpoint instead of a forest REST endpoints with weird names.

 In my opinion, the winner is GraphQL here.
 It's highly recommended for a sustainable relatively big application.
 But for MVP or PoC it may be redundant.